fuhaoda/simpleNN/README.md

 # A Simple Deep Neural Network Example

 We use MNIST zip code data as an example.
 The NN use an sigmoid activation function with dense layers.
-The classes were built to minic Keras
+The classes were built to mimic Keras